-Study product will be rectally administered by clinic staff.
-Each participant will receive a total of three doses of PC-1005 (1st dose = 4mL, 2nd dose = 16mL, and 3rd dose = 32mL), with a 2-6-week washout period between each dose.
-Study endpoint assessments will be performed within 24-48 hours of each of the three product applications.
+Study product was rectally administered by clinic staff.
+Each participant received a total of three doses of PC-1005 (1st dose = 4mL, 2nd dose = 16mL, and 3rd dose = 32mL), with a 2-6-week washout period between each dose.
+Study endpoint assessments were performed within 24-48 hours of each of the three product applications.
 It is hypothesized that PC-1005 gel will be safe when applied to the rectum and well-tolerated among healthy men and women (cis or transgender).
-It is anticipated that this study will take approximately 6-8 months to enroll the target sample size, and that total study duration for participants will be approximately 3-5 months.

 US Eunice Kennedy Shriver National Institute of Child Health and Human Development